Legal Requirements for a Residence Permit in Slovenia - Updated for 2021

 The application for a residence registration certificate can be submitted after the three months have passed or immediately after arrival, if the individual knows that he or she will stay longer than three months in Slovenia.
 The application must be submitted at an administrative unit in the area of the residence and the necessary documents for the application include:

-: a document indicating an employer’s intention for employment or an already existent employment contract;
+- • a proof of employment in Slovenia - a document indicating an employer’s intention for employment or an already existent employment contract;

 Third-country nationals in Slovenia

 Individuals who come from non-EU and non-EEA countries are considered third-country nationals and the legal requirements for residing in Slovenia are slightly different for them.
 A visa is mandatory for any purpose, including touristic activities, business or personal purposes.
 The visa can be obtained from a consulate of the Republic of Slovenia.

 The types of residence permits in Slovenia available for third-country nationals are the following: temporary residence permits, permanent residence permits, employment permits or permits for the purpose of family reunion.
 The registration of the temporary residence in Slovenia has to be completed in maximum three days since the date in which the temporary residence permit was issued.

 The application for obtaining a temporary residence permit in Slovenia has to be completed prior to the person’s arrival in the country, if the foreigner is aware of the fact that his or her stay in the country exceeds the purposes prescribed by a visa.